 This beach area was officially renamed "Rosie's Dog Beach" on Aug.
 3, 2010, to honor the life of Rosie the Bulldog, the dog who inspired this canine wonderland.
 It remains the only off-leash dog beach in L.A.
 County (10 million inhabitants).

 Please Thank City Officials for Rosie's Dog Beach

 1. Only one dog per adult.
 If you have two dogs, please bring an adult friend with you.

 2. No dog shall be outside the orange traffic cones without being on-leash, held by an adult.
 Dogs can be off-leash only within the orange-coned area

 3. Wear collar and registration tags at all times.

 4. Dogs are not allowed to walk on the bike path (only to cross it).

-5. Enter the orange-coned, off-leash area from the parking lot only.
-Dog are now allowed to enter from the Granada Boat Launch Ramp.
+5. Enter the orange-coned, off-leash area from the parking lot, or the concrete Granada Boat Launch Ramp.

 6. No aggressive dogs.

 7. Hours are 6 a.m. to 8 p.m., daily.